 A proposal for the development and training of an automated rhino identification system from limited camera trap data.

-This article proposes expanding the camera trap programs to collect data to study the remaining Indonesian rhino populations and then developing an artificial intelligence system to automatically identify the individual rhino in the camera trap images.
+The proposed conservation approach requires expanding the camera trap programs to collect data to study the remaining Indonesian rhino populations and then developing an artificial intelligence system to automatically identify the individual rhino in the camera trap images.

 This article will detail the design of the artificial intelligence system.